How do I apply and where is the Expression of Interest form?

 Who should I make my cover letters out to?

 Cover letters are to be addressed to the relevant contact person.
-See the relevant position descriptions on the SA MET website for the appropriate contact person.
+See the relevant Information Packs on the SA MET website for the appropriate contact person.

 Can I update or change my cover letter?

-No. You are unable to change or upload additional documents once you have submitted your application.
+No. You are unable to change or upload additional documents once you have submitted your Expression of Interest.

 Where can I find more information about the training opportunities so that I can tailor my cover letter?

 See the relevant role descriptions.
-A link to the role description can be found within the program specific job packs.
+A link to the role description can be found within the program specific Information Packs.

 Can my referee complete a paper-based report for me?

 No, all reports must be completed online.
-Referee reports can only be completed online so your nominated referees must have a valid email address.
-A unique link specific to your application will be automatically generated and emailed to your referee.
+Referee reports can only be completed online, therefore your nominated referees must have a valid email address.
+A unique link specific to your Expression of Interest will be automatically generated and emailed to your referee.
 Your referee may then commence their online referee report.

-Can I get a copy of my referee reports?
+Can I obtain a copy of my referee reports?

-Referee reports are provided in confidence and will not be provided to applicants or to any institution outside of the SA Health centralised PGY2+ application process.
-Referee reports will be provided to all your nominated programs to assist with the shortlisting and ranking process.
+Referee reports are provided in confidence and will not be provided to applicants or to any institution outside of the SA Health centralised PGY2 and beyond Expression of Interest process.
+Referee reports will be provided to all of your nominated training programs to assist with the shortlisting and ranking process.

 What kind of information is asked for in the referee reports?